-If you are able to return to teach at the percentage time of your original contract, your Income Continuance Plan benefit will cease.
+If you are able to return to teach at the percentage time of your original contract, your disability benefit will cease.
 If you are returning part-time, your benefit will be reduced in proportion to your teaching time.

-Please inform the ICP office immediately once your return-to-work date has been finalized and prior to commencing employment.
-If you delay in notifying the Income Continuance Plan that you have gone back to work, you will be required to pay back any ICP benefits that you were not entitled to receive.
+Please inform our office immediately once your return-to-work date has been finalized and prior to commencing employment.
+If you delay in notifying the Teachers' Long-Term Disability Plan that you have gone back to work, you will be required to pay back any disability benefits that you were not entitled to receive.

 In the event your disability recurs within 180 days of your return to teaching, your benefit will be reinstated at your previous rate upon submission of medical evidence and approval of your claim.

 Remember, the Federation can be an extremely important resource during this time.
-Be sure to contact an ICP disability case consultant and/or an STF senior administrative staff member for support and advice.
+Be sure to contact a disability case consultant and/or an STF senior administrative staff member for support and advice.

 Employer’s Duty to Accommodate